Racial/Ethnic History Research Grant

 The candidate must submit three letters of recommendation in English from persons who can provide evidence of his/her capability.

-Submitted proposals should be postmarked no later than December 31.
-Grant recipients will be announced by May 1 of the following year.
+Submitted proposals should be postmarked no later than March 17.
+Grant recipients will be announced by fall of that year.

 A reference copy of the final product will be donated to the General Commission on Archives and History of The United Methodist Church.
 The Commission will send copies to other United Methodist general agencies as appropriate.